Distilled Siamese Networks for Visual Tracking: Revisiting SiamFC and SiamRPN

 \section{Revisiting SiamFC and SiamRPN}

-Since we adopt SiamFC~\cite{bertinetto2016fully} and SiamRPN~\cite{li2018high} as the base trackers for our distilled tracking framework, we first revisit their basic network structures and training losses.
+Here, we revisit the structures and training losses of both SiamFC~\cite{bertinetto2016fully} and SiamRPN~\cite{li2018high}, since they are adopted as base trackers in our distilled tracking framework.
 SiamFC adopts a two-stream fully convolutional network architecture, which takes target patches (denoted as $z$) and current search regions (denoted as $x$) as inputs.
-After a no-padding feature extraction network $\varphi$ modified from AlexNet \cite{krizhevsky2012imagenet}, a cross-correlation operation $\star$ is conducted on the two extracted feature maps: The location of the target in the current frame is then inferred according to the peak value on the correlation response map $S$.
-The logistic loss, \ie, a usual binary classification loss, is used to train SiamFC: where $S[u]$ is a real-valued score in the response map $S$ and $y[u]\!\in\!\{+1, -1\}$ is a ground-truth label.
+After applying a no-padding feature extraction network $\varphi$ modified from AlexNet \cite{krizhevsky2012imagenet}, a cross-correlation operation $\star$ is conducted on the two extracted feature maps:

+The location of the target in the current frame is then inferred according to the peak value on the correlation response map $S$.
+The logistic loss, \textit{i.e.}, a topical binary classification loss, is used to train SiamFC: